Skip to main content

 A Unique Property Reference Number (UPRN) is a unique numeric identifier assigned to every addressable location in Great Britain.
 Think of it as a postcode — but for individual properties instead of streets.

 Every house, flat, commercial unit, and even some land parcels has its own UPRN.
 There are approximately 29 million UPRNs in the UK, maintained by local authorities and coordinated by the GeoPlace partnership between Ordnance Survey and the Local Government Association.
+Ordnance Survey releases the full OS Open UPRN dataset on a quarterly schedule (January, April, July, October) — the April 2026 refresh is the most current as of writing.

 What does a UPRN look like?